This Bisquick Blueberry Muffins recipe is so easy and makes moist, flavorful muffins with the fruity flavors of blueberry.

 - Preheat the oven to 325ºF.
 Lightly grease your muffin pans or use muffin pan liners.

-- Add Bisquick, sugar, melted butter, egg, and lemon extract to a large bowl.
+- Add Bisquick, sugar, melted butter, milk egg, and lemon extract to a large bowl.
 Stir just until mixed (do not over-mix).
 Gently fold the blueberries into the muffin batter.

 - This recipe makes 10 -11 muffins.
 Fill the muffin pan wells 3/4 full of the blueberry muffin batter.
 For even baking, fill the empty wells with 1/4 cup of water.